Code-Institute-Submissions/portfolio-8/README.md

 This is the readme file for the online CookBook project.
 This is a website where recipes from the Italian kitchen are displayed.
 In addition, the user of the website can also add, update, edit and remove recipes in accordance with the CRUD principles.
+The user also can filter recipes based on the following criterea: Dish type, Author, Cuisine Region, Likes, Allergens, Difficulty and Cooking time.
+The website is fitted for mobile, tablet and desktop.

 Niels de Klerk (March, 2019)